ElementsProject/elementsproject.github.io/elements-code-tutorial/web-application.md

 <img class="" alt="" src="{{ site.url }}/images/django.png" />

 As in the previous exercise, this is intended to get you up and running.
-The rest is up to you!
+You now have a functioning setup which you can use as a building block for further development.

 [Next: Desktop application example in C# using .NET Core]({{ site.url }}/elements-code-tutorial/desktop-application-dotnetcore)